SPGoding/spu/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/SPGoding/spu.svg)
 ![license](https://img.shields.io/github/license/SPGoding/spu.svg)

-Also called 'SPU'.
+Also called 'spu'.
 An online tool that can help you convert minecraft commands from 1.12 to 1.13.

 ## How to Use